NeCTAR-RC/nectar-training/package08/sections/concerns.markdown

 The NeCTAR cloud uses the *KVM* Hypervisor with *OpenStack*. *KVM* is a good choice in terms of security.
 The virtual machines managed by *KVM* run as unprivileged processes, which makes it safe.
 Techniques for Hypervisor protection include *sVirt, Intel TXT, and AppArmor, cgroups*, and *MAC Policy*. *KVM* has all these techniques in-built.
 For more information, refer to the [OpenStack security guide](OpenStackSecurityGuide).

 Regular patching of the Hypervisor is important to refresh security.
 Also, appropriate security policies have to be applied.
-The NeCTAR cloud administration team is aware of the high security demands of Australia’s researchers and regularly updates the systems and applies a strict security policy to ensure maximum safety.
+The NeCTAR cloud administration team is aware of the high security demands of Australias researchers and regularly updates the systems and applies a strict security policy to ensure maximum safety.

 In addition to the efforts the security team at NeCTAR are making, part of the security is also **your responsibility**, because not only the Hypervisor, but also your VM has to be secure (for example, to help prevent a *VM Escape* attack).

  * Since it is easy to restore an infected VM,  many users do not go through the effort to secure them with an Anti Virus Protection.
 Linux, Unix and other Unix-like computer operating systems are generally regarded as very well-protected against computer viruses, but they are not immune.
 So better safe than sorry: **Install an Anti Virus Protection**.
 On your Linux instance, you may install the popular [AVG Anti-Virus Software](www.avg.com), see for example [this Ubuntu help page](https://help.ubuntu.com/community/Antivirus/Avg) which includes instructions.
 See also [this page on ubuntu.com](https://help.ubuntu.com/community/Antivirus) for a list of AntiVirus software you may install.

-* It is also very important that you **regularly update your VM’s operating system** to ensure it has the newest security patches, eg. on Ubuntu this can be done with the command:
+* It is also very important that you **regularly update your VM’s operating system** to ensure it has the newest security patches, e.g. on Ubuntu this can be done with the command:
     ```sudo apt-get dist-upgrade```
     {% BgBox important %} **Keep in mind:**
 Most cloud vendors do a better job securing data than their customers do.
-But a lot of security issues are also up to you---e.g. use a firewall and apply strict rules to it;  install an anti-virus protection on your VM; use secure passwords; don’t share your private key, etc. All factors you need to observe to ensure security have also been discussed on a more abstract level in Module 5 ("Mitigating Risks").
+But a lot of security issues are also up to you---e.g. use a firewall and apply strict rules to it;  install an anti-virus protection on your VM; use secure passwords; don't share your private key, etc. All factors you need to observe to ensure security have also been discussed on a more abstract level in Module 5 ("Mitigating Risks").
 {% endBgBox %}

 ### Security *benefits* of the cloud and virtual machines

-The nice part is that using a the cloud and a virtual machine does also comes with some security *benefits*.
+The nice part is that using the cloud and a virtual machine does also comes with some security *benefits*.

 * **Abstraction**: The hardware abstraction and isolation of the virtual machine makes it much more difficult for the attacker to gain unauthorized access on the physical machine.
-The OS and software running on the virtual machine are not even aware it is virtual, and does not know the cloud platform’s OS or hardware configuration.
-An attacker of the virtual machine does therefor also not know details of the cloud platform environment, therefore manipulating and compromising the machine is much more difficult.
+The OS and software running on the virtual machine are not even aware it is virtual, and does not know the cloud platforms OS or hardware configuration.
+An attacker of the virtual machine does therefore also not know details of the cloud platform environment, therefore manipulating and compromising the machine is much more difficult.

 * **State restore**: It is easy to restore the state of a virtual machine: A Snapshot can be created and the virtual machine can be re-launched from this Snapshot, thereby returning to a state prior to attack or data loss.
 This is an easy method to remove malware and restore data.